 Australia is home to a variety of sites and experiences that travellers from all walks of life will enjoy.
 The country has an abundance of cultured city-life experiences, and is also a natural playground, offering beautiful hiking grounds and landscapes to admire.
-Here are some must-visit places for those visiting Australia.
+Here are some of the must-visit places in Australia.

 Excited to experience the renowned pristine beaches that Australia is known for?
 Head over to the Gold Coast where you will have plenty of opportunities to take a dip or lounge on the sand.

 While staying on the Gold Coast take the time to head into the Hinterlands to explore the beautiful lush landscapes and hiking grounds.
 Springbrook National Park is a popular spot, providing hikers with the chance to hike on an extinct volcano, which formed the park over 23 million years ago.

 A city on the rise, Brisbane has a variety of Aussie experiences that cannot be overlooked.
 Shop for hours in the Queen Street Mall, enjoy the city’s central beach – otherwise known as Southbank, and dive into the dense community of art and culture.
 Brisbane is also home to a variety of delicious foods and restaurants to enjoy.

 If you’re looking to escape the bustle of the city then head over to the world’s second largest sand island.
 This being Stradbroke Island which covers an impressive 275.2km2, and is a secluded, natural playground considered to be a tropical paradise on the city’s doorstep.